BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-03/pc-chapter-03.md

 * ~4:45 What does VirtualBox do in Andy Hall's words?

-A VistualBox is hypervior that allow you to run multiple visual machine at the same time
+A VirtualBox is hypervior that allow you to run multiple visual machine at the same time

 * ~6:30 What other company previously owned VirtualBox?